Predictleads review and the Yalc Framework

 Pros

-• 100M plus company coverage.
-Comparable to ZoomInfo at the firmographic layer plus the signal layer they don't ship.
+- 100M plus company coverage at the firmographic layer plus a signal layer most enterprise databases don't ship.

 Cons